-Now you have a great looking website with great text and images that tell your customers what they need to know to make a decision.
+Now you have a great-looking website with great text and images that tell your customers what they need to know to decide.
 But today, that’s not enough to stand apart from all the other websites that do that too.
-You need something more.
+It would help if you had something more.
 You need to grab their attention as fast as you can and relay your message in just a few short minutes.

 A video is a great option.
 You can use a video to tell customers about you, your product and services or really anything else you think they may find useful.
 Some of my favorite sites have a video on the main page and it’s the first thing you see.
 It’s easy to click the play button and if the video starts off great, you’ve got the visitor hooked.
 You have their attention for 3 to 5 minutes.
 That can be pages and pages worth of textual information.
 Pretty much the entire textual content of your site can be relayed in a great 3 to 5-minute video.

 Just like a good website, your video has to look good too.
 The same two elements come into play here.
-The video has to have great content, so know your message you want your visitor to understand.
+The video has to have great content, so know the message you want your visitor to understand.
 Also, it has to be attractive too.
-Cheap looking videos can degrade your fancy website.
-So a bad video that’s made by say, your cousin, can, in fact, hurt your online storefront.
+Cheap-looking videos can degrade your fancy website.
+So a bad video made by, say, your cousin can hurt your online storefront.
 To see a sample of what a marketing video for a small business looks like, check out New Slate Films and view a couple of videos.
 Like a great website, a great video is another investment that will really separate you from your competition.
 And with video, you can take it to other places too.
 It doesn’t just have to live on the site.
-It could be great for conferences, trade shows, and even local broadcast.
+It could be great for conferences, trade shows, and local broadcasts.

 3. Spend time on SEO

 Now that you have a great looking website with a great looking video on the home page, you need people to see it, so you need to get the search engines to notice you.
 This one takes time.
 You can’t just hire someone and be on the first page of Google the next day.
 Search engine optimization is a huge business and it is a critical element to any business with a website.
-If you are not familiar with SEO, there is a great book from one of my favorite SEO providers, SEOmoz.
-Give it a read.
+If you are unfamiliar with SEO, there is a great book from one of my favorite SEO providers, SEOmoz.
+Could you give it a read?
 Even if you have a good understanding of SEO, there’s plenty of information here you will find useful.

 4. Write and update an informational Blog